-Update: Be sure to check out the new book Roots Of Resilience!
+Update: Be sure to check out the new book on the Sources Of Resilience!
 Explore how you can make your farm and community more resilience.

 The Resilience Project explores why some farms, communities and societies last and others don’t.
 First and foremost, our project seeks to establish local food systems which create healthy lives and communities.
 We’d like to just stay on the farm, and work with our friends and family to build our soils and cultivate our herbs and vegetables.
 But we know we can’t focus just on the farm and community.
 Powerful societies and corporations all over the world are so focused on short term profit that they are destroying the foundations for life.
 Entire species and local ecosystems are being eliminated every day.